jsosa/outlierml/README.md

 # outlierml

-`outlierml` is a small library to detect outliers in 2D arrays based on scikit-learn outlier detection functions: Local Outlier Factor (LOF), Robust Covariance (RC) and Isolation Forest (IF).
+`outlierml` is a small python library to detect outliers in 2D arrays based on scikit-learn outlier detection functions: Local Outlier Factor (LOF), Robust Covariance (RC) and Isolation Forest (IF).

 ### Installation